Almond cranberry biscotti (home-made cantucci)

 Moist apple oatmeal muffins

-The first time I ate an oatmeal muffin was when we visited my husband’s grandmother over 30 years ago.
+I ate my first oatmeal muffin when we visited my husband’s grandmother over 30 years ago.
 She made them for breakfast for us.
 I really liked it after I took the first bite and I have been making them ever since.
 I served them for breakfast when my parents came to visit us from Hungary and they were equally impressed.
 I remember my mom returned to Hungary with a muffin tin so she could make these delicious muffins.

 RECIPE